 • Food pantries

-• Ladies’ and societies
+• Ladies’ aid societies

-• Homeless Shelters
+• Homeless shelters

-• Relay for Life
+• Relay for Life and other health-related charities

 Membership Services: